Team: Education and Teaching

-You’ll be working with young people from Key Stage 1 to Key Stage 2.
+You’ll be working with young people until the end of Key Stage 5.
 It will be challenging and rewarding in equal measure, but whether you’ve given a particularly inspiring lesson or helped a pupil with a presentation or exam arrangements, you can expect to take home a sense of having done something amazing every single day.
 As all teachers know, some of those days may be harder than others but, at Witherslack Group, you’re never alone.
 You’ll work as part of a collaborative team, not just with other teachers in the school and across the Group but with our in-house psychologists, family liaison officers and therapy professionals.
 All pulling together to create the best possible outcomes for our pupils.

 We’re looking for a Teacher with a vision.
 The kind of person who wants to make a difference and knows the pathway that will allow them to do so.
 Someone who also wants to be part of the conversation when it comes to decisions on how we, as a Group, best meet the needs of each child with regard to training, support and annual reviews.